Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Why Crossfields?

-The mapping is continuous, since $\mathcal{C}_i$ circles around the critical point ${\bf x}_i$, but does not cross it.
-The index of $f$ at ${\bf x}_i$ is the degree of the mapping (\ref{eq:s1s1q}), i.e., the number of times the codomain wraps around the domain under the mapping.
+The mapping is continuous, since $\mathcal{C}_i$ circles around the critical point ${\mathbf x}_i$, but it does not cross it.
+The index of $f$ at ${\mathbf x}_i$ is the degree of the mapping (\ref{eq:s1s1q}), i.e. the number of times the codomain wraps around the domain under the mapping.
 Its algebraic expression is easily expressed in terms of the angles $\theta$ and $\theta_f$ as

 where $2\pi$ is $\oint_{\mathcal{C}_i} \mathrm d\theta$.
-In case of a vertex ${\bf x}_i$ of valence $v_i$, i.e., a vertex adjacent to $v_i$ quadrangular elements, the integral evaluates as
+In case of a vertex ${\mathbf x}_i$ of valence $v_i$, i.e. a vertex adjacent to $v_i$ quadrangular elements, the integral evaluates as

-where the $\alpha_p$'s are the angles of the $v_i$ quadrangular elements adjacent to the considered vertex ${\bf x}_i$, and where the obvious relationship $\sum_{p=1}^{v_i} \alpha_p = 2\pi$ has been used.
-The cross field $f$ has index 0 at vertices adjacent to four quadrangular elements, whereas it has index $1/4$, resp. $-1/4$ at vertices adjacent to 3, resp.
-5, quadrangular elements meet, Fig.~\ref{fig::index}.
-As one sees, the index is a topological characteristic of the cross field $f$ at the critical point ${\bf x}_i$.
-It does not depend on the choice of the curve $\mathcal{C}_i$, nor on the choice of an angular reference for the angles $\theta({\bf x})$ and $\theta_f({\bf x})$.
+where the $\alpha_p$'s are the angles of the $v_i$ quadrangular elements adjacent to the considered vertex ${\mathbf x}_i$, and where the obvious relationship $\sum_{p=1}^{v_i} \alpha_p = 2\pi$ has been used.
+The crossfield $f$ has index 0 at vertices adjacent to four quadrangular elements, whereas it has index $1/4$ ($-1/4$) at vertices adjacent to 3 (5, respectively) quadrangular elements meet, Fig.~\ref{fig:index}.
+As one sees, the index is a topological characteristic of the crossfield $f$ at the critical point ${\mathbf x}_i$.
+It does not depend on the choice of the curve $\mathcal{C}_i$, nor on the choice of an angular reference for the angles $\theta({\mathbf x})$ and $\theta_f({\mathbf x})$.